zmling22/DetAny3D/README.md

 > The download for `kitti`, `nuscenes`, `hypersim`, `objectron`, `arkitscenes`, and `sunrgbd` follow the [Omni3D](https://github.com/facebookresearch/omni3d) convention.
 Please refer to the Omni3D repository for details on how to organize and preprocess these datasets.

-> The pkls can be download from [Google Drive](https://drive.google.com/drive/folders/17AOq5i1pCTxYzyqb1zbVevPy5jAXdNho?usp=drive_link).
+> 📁 The `DA3D_pkls` (minimal metadata for inference) can be downloaded from [Google Drive](https://drive.google.com/drive/folders/17AOq5i1pCTxYzyqb1zbVevPy5jAXdNho?usp=drive_link).
-**TODO**: All depth-related files will be packaged and released later.
+> 🧩 **Note**: This release currently supports a minimal inference-only version.
+Full dataset + training support + all depth-related files will be provided later.

-> ⚠️ Although we have not released depth files yet, they are not required for inference.
-You can safely set `depth_path = None` in [detany3d_dataset.py](./detect_anything/datasets/detany3d_dataset.py) to bypass it during evaluation.
+> ⚠️ Depth files are not required for inference.
+You can safely set `depth_path = None` in [detany3d_dataset.py](./detect_anything/datasets/detany3d_dataset.py) to bypass depth loading.

----

 ## 🏋️‍♂️ Training